-Part of a successful enrollment marketing strategy is being able to see the In order to identify overall trends in your enrollment numbers.
+Part of a successful enrollment marketing strategy is being able to see the big picture in order to identify overall trends in your enrollment numbers.
 In order to acquire this big picture to find your future students, you need to understand who your current students are.
 Student personas play a huge role in the marketing process by doing exactly that — simplifying the types of students that keep your numbers strong, so you can target more of them.

 Ready to learn about what a student marketing persona is, how to create one, and why they’re an important asset to your team?
 Keep reading.